 “Asking more in-depth questions about the schedule will help you uncover details that might not be readily apparent,” Hillen says.
-For example, perhaps the parents have a weekly date night on Fridays that they'll need you to stay late for, or they’d like you to take their daughter to band practice early on Tuesdays.
+For example, perhaps the parents have a weekly date night on Fridays that they'll need you to stay late for or they need you to take their daughter to band practice early on Tuesdays.

-Conducting a regular check in shows that your potential employer will treat your input as valuable and helpful.
+Conducting regular check-ins shows that your potential employer will treat your input as valuable and helpful.
 “These meetings are important to the success of you as a caregiver, since you can receive up-to-date feedback on your services,” says Goodman.
 “They will also bolster the relationship between you and the family and ensure you are meeting expectations.”

-Written agreements are another way to ensure that you are on the same page ... literally!
-If your employer doesn’t have one, consider developing one together so that expectations and duties are clear.
+Written agreements, also called nanny contracts, are another way to ensure that you and your employers are on the same page ... literally!
+If the parent doesn’t have one, consider developing one together so that expectations and duties are clear.
 “Knowing exactly what they are looking for allows you to assess whether the family’s expectations are reasonable or completely exaggerated,” Goodman says.
 “You need to know right off the bat if the position will be manageable for you.”